 Build more self-esteem from your own motivations and creations

 If you are doing something well, you will know it.
 You don’t need approval from others.
-If you have been trying to build an electrical equipment and it works, then it works and you must reward yourself for your achievement and creations.
+If you have been trying to build an electrical equipment and it works, then it works and you must reward yourself for your achievements and creations.
 If you have created a beautiful painting, you will know it.
 Don’t expect others to applaud, however, if they do it would be great.
 Develop trust in your abilities and build self-esteem.

 Psychologist define self-esteem as a function of your perception of how other people view you.
 We disagree.
 If we want to rely on what other people think of us, we might never achieve more motivations.
-It might also make us vulnerable because people’s values may not be ones we really want to be judged by.
+It might also make us vulnerable because people’s values may not be the ones we really want to be judged by.
 Remember Vincent Van Gogh?
 If Vincent wanted his peers to like his paintings and to motivate him, he would have never created all of his arts.
 Professor Ellen Langer brings another good example in her book called On Becoming An Artist:

 In 1863, an important juried show refused thousands of paintings that were submitted, including Edouard Manet’s important painting Dejeuner sur I’herbe, which depicted a modern woman instead of the more typical nymph in a classical scene.
 Rather than recognize Dejeuner sur Vherbe for what it was, “those in the know” criticized Manet for not conforming to their traditional notions of art, describing the painting as anti-academic and vulgar.
 The content of the painting may have been what set the critics to attack Manet’s technical choices.
 His choice of harsh lighting and the “elimination of midtones” upset the academy.
 And yet it was Dejeuner sur Vherbe and Manet’s next painting, Olympia, that defined the beginning of Impressionism.
 There is a similar story to be told for each new movement in art.
 People don’t give up their current preferences or ideas easily.